 Celebrating Britain’s contribution to popular motoring

-Over 100 carefully chosen vehicles tell the story of The British Motor Industry on an interactive journey spanning the last 100 years.
+Over 130 carefully chosen vehicles tell the story of the British motor industry on an interactive journey spanning the last 100 years.

-Now that era has passed: cars have become as reliable and disposable as a domestic appliance and the industry has become globalised and centred in the East.
-China is the world’s largest car manufacturer whilst Japan leads the export race which was once a British preserve.
-Austin, Morris and many other British brands have long since disappeared but now they have experienced a renaissance in the Derbyshire Dales.
+Now that era has passed.
+Cars have since become as reliable and disposable as a domestic appliance, and the industry has become globalised and centred in the East.
+China is the world’s largest car manufacturer, whilst Japan leads the export race which was once a British preserve.
+Austin, Morris and many other British brands have long since disappeared. however, they are now experiencing a renaissance in the Derbyshire Dales.

-From the legendary Austin 7 to the magnificent Mini this is the story of engineering, enterprise and endeavour which for a brief period saw British cars rule the road.
+From the legendary Austin Seven to the magnificent Mini, Great British Car Journey tells the fascinating story of engineering, enterprise and endeavour which, for a brief period, saw British cars rule the road.